Applying for Need-Based Scholarships

 In an effort to make college as affordable as possible, Johnson State College is pleased to offer a number of scholarships for students able to demonstrate financial need.
 First-year and transfer students who wish to be considered for scholarship support must be accepted by March 1 for the upcoming academic year and be planning to enroll full time (12 or more credits/semester) in both the fall and spring.

 In awarding scholarships, JSC considers a student’s academic preparation as reflected by transcripts, courses taken and letters of recommendation as well as the admissions essay.
 NO SEPARATE APPLICATION IS NECESSARY.
-Some scholarships consider additional criteria as noted below.
+Some scholarships consider additional criteria as noted in the descriptions below.
 Students selected to receive scholarships will be notified in writing.

 Agnes Lindsay Trust